A Simple Morning Practice for Your Nervous System

 When healing is a goal, one of our main jobs is to send our nervous system signals of safety, so that it can chill out and easily get back into rest-digest-repair mode.

 One of the simplest and most beneficial ways to support the nervous system is spending time outdoors, especially first thing in the morning.
+Think about it like this: we evolved spending most of our time outside, and yet our modern lifestyles take place mostly indoors.

 I love how simple this can be.
 Maybe it’s a nice excuse to walk to a coffee shop or hang out on the stoop or in your backyard in the morning before work.
 Maybe you’re taking a brisk walk around the block before you dive into your day, or maybe it’s as easy as sticking your head out the window while you sip your tea.